National Recovery Month.

 National Recovery Month is an important celebration.
 It reminds us of the hard work and dedication required to not only break free of addiction but also to remain clean and sober for the remainder of one’s life.
 Whether you are someone who is in recovery, someone who works with people in recovery, or have a loved one in recovery, September is a time to reflect upon and embrace the beauty of strength in change – this year during the time of Covid-19, and every year, now and forever.

-At Clear Sky Recovery, we offer ibogaine treatment for individuals who are struggling with addiction.
+At our ibogaine treatment center, we offer ibogaine detox for individuals who are struggling with addiction.
 Our innovative methods are rooted in the African continent, using medicine drawn from the tabernanthe iboga plant.
 Ibogaine has proven successful time and time again in interrupting addiction and helping individuals who have experienced it to start anew, on a fresh path moving forward, free of the burden of addiction.
 Our intake specialists are standing by to give you more information about our methods, our facility in Cancun, Mexico, and our successes so far.
 We look forward to hearing from you, and to helping you begin a new and healthier life.
 Give us a call today.